UW-Solar-GRID/GRID/solarsizer/data/README.md

 ## Welcome to the data directory!

-There are two types of data within this directory:
+There are two categories of data within this directory:
 1. Load profiles
 2. Irradiance data